thegeek82000/openGLCD/readme.txt

 in the text box right there at the top of the "preferences" dialog.

-Wherever that directory is, you will need to create a directory called "libraries", then extract the zip image into that directory.
+Wherever that directory is, you will need to create a directory called "libraries", if it doesn't alraedy exist, then extract the zip image into that directory.
-So you will end up with {sketchbook directory}/libraries/glcd ...
+So you will end up with {sketchbook directory}/libraries/openGLCD ...

 Alternatively you can install the openGLCD library directly in the Arduino distribution by placing it in the libraries directory where the Arduino distribution was installed.
-For Arduino release 0018 and later that would be:
+For Arduino release 0019 and later that would be:
 {Arduino install directory}/libraries
 So you will end up with {Arduino install directory}/libraries/openGLCD ...